Hornbill-Docs/servicemanager-config/servicemanager-config/customize/workflows/service-manager-workflows.md

 * **Place On Hold**.
 * **Priority**.
 This automation for updating the priority of a request uses the priority levels that are defined under the [Priority Assessments](/servicemanager-config/administration/assessment-levels#priority).
 Within the Options section of the automation settings, Priority is a mandatory field.
 This needs to be set to `Manual` and then an appropriate priority selected.
 * **Resolution Text**.
+* **Risk**.
+This automation for updating the risk of a request uses the risk levels that are defined under the [Risk Assessments](/servicemanager-config/administration/assessment-levels#risk).
+Within the Options section of the automation settings, Risk is a mandatory field.
+This needs to be set to `Manual` and then an appropriate risk selected.
 * **Service**.
 * **Service Level**.
 * **Site**.